-AARP Pre-Existing Medical Condition Travel Insurance
+Senior Pre-Existing Condition Travel Insurance - 2020 Review

-- What is a Pre-Existing Medical Condition?
+- What is a Pre-existing Medical Condition?

-- The Importance of the ‘Look-Back’ Period
+- The Importance of the Look Back Period

 - The Consequences of Medical Exclusion

 Early Purchase of Travel Insurance

 In life, you rarely get something for nothing.

 Fortunately, Travel Insurance Carriers will provide a Medical Exclusion Waiver on some of their most popular policies at no additional cost to the traveler.